Synthetic Controls with Multiple Outcomes: Theoretical Framework

 Without loss of generality, we assume that the first unit ($i=1$) receives the treatment at period $T_0+1\le T$ and remains treated afterwards, while all the other $J$ units ($i=2,\dots,J+1$) are untreated throughout the window of observation.
 Denoting the binary treatment status for unit $i$ at time $t$ as $D_{it}$, we have $D_{it}=1$ for $i=1$ and $t>T_0$, and $D_{it}=0$ otherwise.
 We consider fixed $J$, large $T$ and $K$ asymptotics.

 We are interested in the effect of the treatment on a single or multiple outcomes in domain $\mathbb{K}$ for the treated unit after the treatment:

 where $Y_{1t,k}^1$ is the potential outcome under the treatment, and $Y_{1t,k}^0$ is the potential outcome without the treatment, so that the observed outcome can be written as $Y_{1t,k}=D_{1t}Y_{1t,k}^1+\left(1-D_{1t}\right)Y_{1t,k}^0$.\footnote{As in \cite{abadie2010synthetic}, we treat $\tau_{1t,k}$ as given once the sample is drawn.} Since we only observe the treated potential outcome but not the untreated potential outcome for unit 1 at $t>T_0$, we need to predict the counterfactual outcome $Y_{1t,k}^0$.
-This counterfactual outcome is constructed as a convex combination (weighted average) of the control units.

 Suppose that the untreated potential outcome $k\in\mathbb{K}$ for unit $i$ at time $t$ is given by an interactive fixed effects model

 where $\delta_{t,k}$ is the time trend in outcome $k$, $\boldsymbol{Z}_i$ and $\boldsymbol{\mu}_i$ are the $r\times 1$ and $f\times 1$ vectors of observed and unobserved predictors of $Y_{it,k}^0$ with outcome-specific coefficients $\boldsymbol{\theta}_{t,k}$ and $\boldsymbol{\lambda}_{t,k}$, respectively, and $\varepsilon_{it,k}$ is the idiosyncratic transitory shock.
 The model in \eqref{Ch2_eq_IFE0} is similar to that of \cite{abadie2010synthetic} and \cite{abadie2021jel} but is allowed to have the outcome-specific constant and coefficients of observable and unobservable predictors.